cchandre/Polarimetry/README.md

 * <img src="https://github.com/cchandre/Polarimetry/blob/master/pypolar/icons/format_list.png" alt=" " width="30"/> opens the ROI Manager.

-     - `ROI`: displays the index of the ROI, as displayed in the intensity and thresholding/mask images
+     - `ROI`: displays the index of the ROI, as displayed in the intensity and thresholding/mask images.
-     - `name`: to be entered by the user as a tag of the specific ROI; it will be saved in the MS Excel
+     - `name`: to be entered by the user as a tag of the specific ROI; it will be saved in the MS Excel.
-     - `group `: to be entered by the user as a tag of the specicif group the ROI belongs to; it will be saved in the MS excel
+     - `group `: to be entered by the user as a tag of the specicif group the ROI belongs to; it will be saved in the MS Excel.
-     - `select`: select the ROIs to be considered in the analysis
+     - `select`: select the ROIs to be considered in the analysis.
-     - `delete`: select the ROIs to be permanently deleted (then click the button `Delete` to actually delete them and update the table and images)
+     - `delete`: select the ROIs to be permanently deleted (then click the button `Delete` to actually delete them and update the table and images).
-     - Button `Commit`: click this button to commit the changes made to the labels of the ROIs (names, groups and selection)
+     - Button `Commit`: click this button to commit the changes made to the labels of the ROIs (names, groups and selection).
-     - Button `Save`: save the information on all the ROIs as a binary `.pyroi` file
+     - Button `Save`: save the information on all the ROIs as a binary `.pyroi` file.
-     - Button `Load`: load the ROIs from a binary `.pyroi` file
+     - Button `Load`: load the ROIs from a binary `.pyroi` file.
-     - Button `Delete`: permanently deletes all the ROIs selected in `delete`; ROIs are renumbered in the ROI Manager and in the intensity and thresholding/mask images
+     - Button `Delete`: permanently deletes all the ROIs selected in `delete`; ROIs are renumbered in the ROI Manager and in the intensity and thresholding/mask images.
-     - Button `Delete All`: permamently deletes all the ROIs in the list
+     - Button `Delete All`: permamently deletes all the ROIs in the list.

 [&uarr;](#manual)